lrryhss/AIDevFlow/docs/SOPs/git/gitflow_overview_sop.md

 - **`develop`**: This branch serves as an integration branch for ongoing development.
 It contains the latest delivered development changes for the next release.
 When the `develop` branch reaches a stable point and is ready for a new release, it is merged into a `release` branch.

 - **`feature` branches**: These branches are used to develop new features for the upcoming or a distant future release.
 They typically branch off from `develop` and merge back into `develop` once the feature is complete and tested.
 Feature branches are temporary and exist only for the duration of the feature's development.
+For managing work-in-progress (WIP) within feature branches, refer to the [Git Work-in-Progress (WIP) Remote Backup SOP](git_wip_remote_backup_sop.md).

 - **`release` branches**: These branches are used to prepare a new production release.
 They branch off from `develop` when the `develop` branch has enough features for a release.
 No new features are added to release branches; instead, they are used for bug fixes, final polishing, and preparing metadata (version numbers, build dates).
 Once ready, a `release` branch is merged into both `main` and `develop`.